 After that, you will see the dates sorted from oldest to recent which is actually an ascending order.

-Read More: How to Sort and Filter Data in Excel (A Complete Guideline)
+Read More: How to Sort Data by Value in Excel

 3. Sort in Ascending Order Using Custom Sort Feature